Posted by Melissa Martin on 7/31/2019 to Gardening Know How

 5. When ready to serve, give a toss to get all the juices from the bottom.

 Pickles are a great way to use up the smaller cucumbers that you might get.
-There is a cucumber plant that will make just pickling cucumbers.
+There are cucumber plants that will produce just pickling cucumbers.
 Some people might not know that pickles can be great for the stomach because they can be high in probiotics, IF they are fermented with salt and not vinegar.
 For this recipe you'll need

 2 head of fresh dill